Redirecting you to

 Can you use an expired certificate?

 Once your certificate expires, site visitors will encounter the "Your connection is not private" message.
 All further communication will be displayed in plaintext and therefore, will no longer be encrypted.
-Outages are a distinct possibility at this point, as are cyberattacks and a variety of other risks that we will discuss in detail below.
+Outages are a distinct possibility at this point, as are cyberattacks and a variety of other security risks that we will discuss in detail below.

 Risks of certificate expiration